Types of Bank Accounts with the Description

 Once upon a time, there was no bank and people used to keep their money at home.
 But with the passage of time, a safe place for keeping people’s money was invented which is known as a bank.
 Nowadays anybody knows that it is safe and wise to keep the money in a bank.
 But everyone may not have a clear idea about the different types of bank accounts.
 Different bank account serves your different needs.
 You should put your money into the appropriate account and apply the appropriate tools for saving and spending according to your goals.
 Thus, you can minimize fees, manage the money conveniently and maximize your return from the bank.
-All banks offer different types of accounts for the account holders, but among them six are basic:

 Types of Bank Accounts